E-Vetting in the GAA

 Vetting services for the Association are currently overseen by the National Childrens Office in Croke Park while Comhairle Uladh acts on our behalf in coordinating AccessNI services.

-Our international units adhere to the legislative vetting and police background checks that are required in the jurisdiction in which they operate.
+Our international units are obliged to adhere to the legislative vetting and police background checks that are required in the jurisdiction in which they operate.

 The National Vetting Bureau (Children & Vulnerable Persons) Acts 2012 – 2016 commenced on 29th April 2016 and from that date a statutory obligation was placed upon the GAA to ensure that all persons who on our behalf undertook ‘relevant work’ with children has been vetted prior to taking up that role in Ireland.